-I can honestly say, that from having a crazy busy couple of weeks, especially with managing my new business, amidst my home responsibilities, and trying to work out a new happy balance with it all, that I’m having the learning experience, yet again, that my life isn’t perfect and needn’t be, and that’s ok!
+I can honestly say, that from having a crazy busy couple of weeks, especially with managing my new business, amidst my home responsibilities, I’m having the learning experience, yet again, that my life isn’t perfect and needn’t be, and that’s okay!

 A friend kindly congratulated me this week on ‘living the dream’, now that I am doing what I have dreamt of doing for a long time – working as an author – and it is true, I am living my dream and I am really grateful this has manifested in my life.
 But, it made me pause to consider that living one’s dream is often a lot of hard work.